RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 General Purpose Input-Output Core
 =================================

-In the |stopwatch|, we learned how to write and read FPGA logic.
+In the :ref:`previous lesson <stopwatch>`, we learned how to write and read FPGA logic.
 We will use the same approach here for setting configurations such as the number of cycles and the signal generator’s phase increment.
 We will use the first GPIO port as an input to make the results of the frequency counter available to a program running on the Linux side.
 The second GPIO port will be used as a 32-bit output port, containing a 27-bit *phase_inc* value for the signal generator and a 5-bit *log2Ncycles* value for the frequency counter:

-.. |stopwatch| raw:: html

-    <a href="https://redpitaya-knowledge-base.readthedocs.io/en/latest/learn_fpga/4_lessons/StopWatch.html" target="_blank">previous post</a>

 .. math::